pendo-io/snippets/guides/advancingGuides/advanceOnMultiElementClick/README.md

 ## Installation

-Copy and paste the snippet into the JavaScript section of the guide step that should advance on multiple elements.
+Copy and paste the snippet into the JavaScript section of a code block of the guide step that should advance on multiple elements.

 ## Usage